singhkpratham/geocompr/05-geometry-operations.md

 ```

 Such results can be used to generate summary statistics for raster values per polygon, for example to characterize a single region or to compare many regions.
-The generation of summary statistics is demonstrated the code below, which creates the object `zion_srtm_df` containing summary statistics for elevation values in Zion National Park (see \@ref(fig:polyextr):A):
+The generation of summary statistics is demonstrated in the code below, which creates the object `zion_srtm_df` containing summary statistics for elevation values in Zion National Park (see Figure \@ref(fig:polyextr)(A)):

 ```r